-Our last article on manufacturing execution systems (MES) mentioned how MES systems, functions, and data started moving to the cloud.
+Our last article on MES (manufacturing execution systems) mentioned how MES systems, functions, and data started moving to the cloud.

-A few years later, we see that cloud adoption for MES (and MOM) is accelerating, albeit slower than some other categories of software for manufacturing (e.g., ERP), while manufacturing technologies continue to converge.
+A few years later, we see that cloud adoption for MES (and MOM) is accelerating, albeit slower than some other categories of software used in manufacturing (e.g., ERP), while manufacturing technologies continue to converge.

 This demand for more integrated systems (and more integrations with other applications) isn’t new, happened in other areas before IoT existed, and drives changes in other areas, such as building automation and energy management.

 End clients look at their business and see what is needed to succeed – but when they look at the solutions needed to make it happen, they see silos and islands of technologies and solutions which they want to connect.

 Cloud and MES: integrations on all levels as silos disappear and new technologies become more important

 While cloud MES usage is on the rise, and edge computing has entered the market (for important data requiring the benefits edge offers), the cloud has a broader role in ever more integrations.